matm/jQuery-File-Upload-Wiki/Cross-domain-uploads.md

-*The PHP and Google App Engine implementations ("php" and "gae" folders in the source code tree) come with full cross-domain support out of the box.*

 The plugin supports two methods of doing cross-site (cross-domain) file uploads:

 * Cross-site XMLHttpRequest file uploads
 * Cross-site iframe transport uploads

+**Node:**
+The PHP and Google App Engine implementations ("php" and "gae" folders in the source code tree) come with full cross-domain support out of the box.

 ## Cross-site XMLHttpRequest file uploads
 Cross-site XHR file uploads don't require any work on client side, but are only supported by browsers supporting XHR File Uploads - see [[Browser support]].